What is breastfeeding?

 You may find that losing weight is easier with breastfeeding.
 But weight-loss rates after delivery vary among women.

 Feeding your baby milk at the breast is convenient, because you have a food source that is ready at all times.
-You don't have to do anything to prepare.

 It's your decision